 The first step of the process is to collect relevant information.
 This means gathering any documentation, files, or records that will help your attorney build a complete picture of what happened and who was responsible for it.
 This information may include: Police reports or incident reports if any, medical records and bills, photos of the accident scene, statements from witnesses who can attest to what happened that day (if they were not involved).

-Also, gather anything else relevant to your case that you think will be helpful for your attorney to see for them to build a complete picture of what happened and who was responsible for it.
-Your lawyer is best equipped with knowledge about this kind of evidence; ask him/her how best to gather it!
+Also, gather anything else relevant to your case that you think will be helpful for your attorney to see, so they can build a complete picture of what happened and who was responsible for it.
+Scheid Cleveland handles employment law with their experienced lawyers working to get the best outcome possible for their clients, so if you have a lawyer similar to this, they will be well equipped with knowledge about this kind of evidence; ask him/her how best to gather it!
 You should also make sure you keep copies or pictures of all paperwork, as most likely the other party’s insurance company will request everything you gathered at some point during the process.